hphelion/documentation/moonshot/install.beforeyouinstall.md

 * Quad Core Processor
 * Hard disk drive with a minimum of 500 GB of space
 * Three (3) Ethernet ports
+* Memory with 4 GB for HP ProLiant Moonshot Server Cartridge, and 32 GB for HP ProLiant m300 Server Cartridge (4x8 GB)

 #### Hypervisor recommendations {#hypervisor}